-The FAA has reviewed and approved the technical contents of Textron Lycoming Mandatory Service Bulletin (SB) No. 527B, dated October 8, 1996, that lists serial numbers (S/Ns) of engines manufactured, remanufactured, or overhauled by Textron Lycoming during the time period that defective piston pins could have been installed, and describes procedures for removal from service of defective piston pins, and replacement with serviceable parts.
+The FAA has reviewed and approved the technical contents of Textron Lycoming Mandatory Service Bulletin (SB) No. 527C, dated April 18, 1997, that adds additional affected engine models and lists serial numbers (S/Ns) of additional engines manufactured, remanufactured, or overhauled by Textron Lycoming during the time period that defective piston pins could have been installed, and describes procedures for removal from service of defective piston pins, and replacement with serviceable parts.

-Since an unsafe condition has been identified that is likely to exist or develop on other engines of the same type design, this AD is being issued to prevent piston pin failure, which could result in engine failure.
-This AD requires removal from service of defective piston pins, and replacement with serviceable parts.
+Since an unsafe condition has been identified that is likely to exist or develop on other engines of this same type design, this AD supersedes AD 97-01-03 to require removal from service of defective piston pins, and replacement with serviceable parts.
+This AD adds additional affected engine models that may have defective piston pins installed, and references a revised service bulletin.
 The actions are required to be accomplished in accordance with the Mandatory SB described previously.